What Exactly is a Seamless Shopping Experience?

 Sometimes, it’s just a matter of ease.
 If a busy consumer is shopping online but has to run to pick up her kids, she might as well swing by on her way home and pick up her purchase.
 Secure locker systems and a variety of other omni-channel options are available for retailers to provide this seamless shopping experience.
 The consumer is able to follow her schedule and still benefit from same-day pickup.

 Omni-channel is about more than pickup options, however.
 It’s about the entire purchase experience.
 Online, in-store, phone, and mobile are just the beginning.
 Many home appliance manufacturers are beginning to include payment capabilities in their products, such as refrigerators — the hub of family life.
-CCS’ payment insights report also predicts that smart shoes will be the first endeavor into smart clothing, further connecting consumers with opportunities to order what they need, wear-ever they are.
+CCS’ payment insights report also predicts that smart shoes will be the first endeavor into smart clothing, further connecting consumers with opportunities to order what they need, wherever they are.